LEADING OFF: Angels star Trout set to draw a crowd in Philly

 “It’s pretty special going back,” he said.

-Trout was hit on the left arm by a pitch in the ninth inning Thursday night and appeared to be in significant pain but remained in the game.
-Los Angeles didn’t manage a baserunner until the eighth against Jameson Taillon and lost 2-1 as the Yankees completed a doubleheader sweep that left the Angels with an eight-game losing streak — their longest since 2019.

-Bryce Harper and the Phillies, meanwhile, are eager to extend that skid and snap one of their own.
+Bryce Harper and the Phillies are eager, meanwhile, to beat the Angels.

 The Angels have won 12 in a row against Philadelphia — the longest active winning streak by any big league team against a single opponent and the longest such win streak in the history of interleague play, the Elias Sports Bureau said.